 Another important pitfall of conventional resection is that the resection doesn’t follow anatomic planes.

 The migration of tumor cells follows the path of least resistance.
 In the case of the tongue this is along and between the longitudinal muscle fibers, according to the orientation of the infiltrated muscle(s).
 This favors the fast progression of a tumor to the deeper tissue planes even up to hyoid.

 Because of the above-mentioned limitations in conventional resection, a new concept of compartment surgery / anatomical resection was proposed by Calabrese et al. in 2011.

 Compartments are defined based on the anatomy of particular subsite and pattern of disease spread.

-Principle of compartment surgery is adopted from the surgical resection of sarcoma, i.e to remove entire anatomical compartment in which tumor is contained.
+The principle of compartment surgery is adopted from the surgical resection of sarcoma, i.e to remove the entire anatomical compartment in which the tumor is contained.

 In compartment surgery, the entire involved soft tissue is removed from its farthest attachment at the base.
 The tissue is then mobilized from its base after ligating the neurovascular bundle at the entry point in the compartment.
 The resection then proceeds in an anterior direction (out to in) through soft tissues to end with mucosal cuts.